wmundev/tinder-auto-swipe/README.md

 # Auto swiper for tinder
 Simple application that helps you to auto swipe on matches so you don't have to do it manually

+Will also automatically login to tinder via facebook login using puppeteer.

 # Running the app
 For automatic login to facebook and then to auto swipe on matches randomly